thomasburt/spidersolitaire/README.md

 # spidersolitaire
-The game Spider Solitaire as created by me with AI assistance.
+The game Spider Solitaire as created by Thomas Burt with AI assistance.